EMBA Sponsorship

 Self-Employed Candidates

-Self-employed candidates must submit a letter indicating that they understand the program’s structure and have the time and resources necessary to complete the program.
+Self-employed candidates must submit a sponsorship form indicating that they understand the program’s structure and have the time and resources necessary to complete the program.
 If required, they should also show that they will be able to make arrangements with clients or colleagues to ensure full participation in class work and study.

 We’re Here to Help